 I met John at the Centre for Alternative Technology in about 1983.
-Since then we have collaborated on a wide range of projects including the evaluation of micro CHP, various heat pumps, a peak load controller for a cheese factory and most recently a Passivhaus.
+Since then we have collaborated on a wide range of projects including the evaluation of micro CHP, various heat pumps, a peak load controller for a cheese factory and most recently frozen film stores for the Imperial War Museum.
 He got me experimenting with small bore hot water systems many years ago, helped me get up to speed with OpenEnergy Monitor and is the first person to call for any heat pump related questions..

 Kate de Selincourt

 Kate is a freelance writer, editor and researcher specialising in sustainability and the built environment.
 She has had significant input in a number of the papers on this site as well as the BD Sustainability Blog.
 Kate is an excellent source of useful nuggets via Twitter (@Kate_de) and her blog.